chaabat/web-assistent/README.md

 # Web Assistant

 A self-contained, bilingual web assistant that runs entirely from a single `index.html` file, loading its phrase library from JSON.
 Includes an `admin.html` tool to manage (create, edit, delete, save) the JSON phrase files.
-SEO metadata is in English only.

 ---